 We take pride in reporting that Canacol has upheld an unblemished track record concerning water-related incidents.
 Our dedication to responsible management has enabled us to effectively safeguard this vital resource, preventing any incidents that could affect its quality or availability.
 We remain committed to upholding this exceptional track record, reaffirming our commitment to the protection and preservation of water throughout all our operations and activities.

-For further information regarding water management, please refer to the 2023 ESG report.
+For further information regarding water management, please refer to the ESG Report

 We systematically monitor and map water consumption within our operational region using a comprehensive water management tool that considers local water stress levels, using the World Resources Institute's Water Risk Atlas.
 Collaborating with the Colombian Institute of Hydrogeology, Meteorology and Environmental Studies (IDEAM), we have evaluated water stress levels at our work sites, thereby confirming that our operations occur in regions with minimal water stress.

-For further insights into water management, please refer to our 2023 ESG report.
+For further insights into water management, please refer to our ESG report

 Dependency-related water risks considered in risk Assessment: Canacol conducts hydrological and hydrogeological studies to assess the water potential in its areas of operation.
 Additionally, according to data from the World Resources Institute (WRI), our operations are not located in water-stressed areas.
 At Canacol, we implement water supply controls as established by the environmental license and develop water reuse activities to prevent conflicts related to this issue.
 It is important to mention that, since our operations are primarily focused on natural gas, they do not have excessive water requirements, allowing us to meet these needs without generating significant impacts.